lchristmann/Tracker/README.md

 The project for the API can be found here: [tracker-api-aws-lambda-function](https://github.com/lchristmann/tracker-api-aws-lambda-function) (left side of diagram)

-The project for the website can be found here: &lt;tbd&gt; (right side of diagram)
+The project for the website can be found here: [tracker-website](https://github.com/lchristmann/tracker-website) (right side of diagram)

 ## The App's Architecture